 In order to be able to access the company’s intranet, servers etc. and to ensure the secure exchange of sensitive data, it is recommended to use a virtual private network (VPN).

 Cloud storage services are almost indispensable for storing data centrally so that several colleagues can access it or work together on documents, etc. Here some industry giants: the American services like Google Drive and Dropbox or the German service OwnCloud.

 - Project Management

-Platforms such as Trello, Asana, Hive and Microsoft To Do are ideal for planning joint projects in the home office, keeping an overview of who does what when and how and distributing tasks.
+Platforms such as Trello, Asana, Hive and Microsoft To Do are ideal for planning joint projects in the home office, keeping an overview of who does what, when and how, as well as distributing tasks.

 Successful communication in the home office

 As mentioned in the beginning, communication is also a decisive factor for successly working in your home office.
 It is helpful to provide your employees with collected information.
 Presentations or information brochures can help here.
 Especially for companies that are active in several countries, it makes sense to translate these materials into several languages.
 It is important to ensure that the materials are consistent and easy to understand.
 In addition, they should be adapted to the cultural conditions and special features of the different countries.

 Why you should trust Smylingua